-With the advancement of HR technologies, conducting hackathons has become a hassle-free process.
+With the advancement of HR technologies, conducting hackathons, with an aim towards innovation and engagement, has become a hassle-free process.
 HRs don’t need to keep following up with the employees to seek project updates.
 A seamless virtual interface can now be your one-stop-solution to all your employee engagement woes.

 The initial phase of hackathons kicks-off with launching the event page, which contains details of the task, timelines, rules, rewards, and any other relevant information that encourages employees to participate.
 At this stage, employers provide a list of multiple assessments, add challenges, define the parameters for evaluation and send an invitation to the assessors.

 To participate, employees register themselves on the landing page and form teams.
 The teams collaboratively make submissions for various rounds by uploading the file on the platform.
 In the meantime, participants get access to live ranking, reminders and any additional support.

 In the third and final stage, judges track the status and activities of the participating teams with completed and ongoing tasks.
 Judges can download the submissions, assign grades and share feedback with the teams.

 Expert Consultation on Ideation

 Leverage our in-house expertise to brainstorm collaboratively on hackathon themes, different rounds of contest and target audience.